plausible/docs/docs/proxy/guides/cloudflare.md

 <img alt="Paste the code" src={useBaseUrl('img/cloudflare-paste-code.png')} />

 Remove the default code that Cloudflare presents in the 'Script' section on the left side of the screen and paste the following code instead.

-You do not need to make any edits to this code.
-You do not need to make any other changes either.
+We recommend you change the folder name in the first two lines in the code below.
+This makes your proxy more difficult to discover and block.
+We especially recommend you change the folder name in the two lines if you're not hosting your site on the Cloudflare CDN.

+In the ScriptName line, change the '/js/' to whatever you wish.
+Say '/your-folder-name/'.
+Then the location in the code would be '/your-folder-name/script.js'.
+In the Endpoint line, change the '/api/' to whatever you want.
+It can be the same as above but you can also choose something different.
+If you choose '/your-folder-name/', then the full location would be '/bye/event'.

 ```js
 const ScriptName = '/js/script.js';